Political hip-hop: Underground rap

-Underground rap, also known as underground hip hop, is a sub-genre of hip hop that is known for its political and socially conscious lyrics.
+Underground rap, also known as underground hip hop, is a subgenre of hip hop known for its political and socially conscious lyrics.
 Unlike mainstream rap, which often focuses on themes such as money, power, and fame, underground rap addresses more serious and often controversial topics, such as racism, police brutality, and social inequality.

-Underground rap artists are often critical of the government and its policies, and they use their music as a platform to express their political views.
+Underground rap artists are often critical of their government and its policies, and use their music to express their political views.
 Many underground rap songs are highly political, and the lyrics often reflect the artists' personal experiences and perspectives on social and political issues.
 For example, some songs may address specific incidents of police brutality, while others may discuss the effects of poverty and inequality on communities of color.

 One of the main goals of underground rap is to challenge mainstream narratives and to provide an alternative voice to those who are often marginalized or ignored by mainstream media.
-Many underground rap artists are activists in their own right, and they often use their music to raise awareness about important social and political issues.

-In addition to addressing political and social issues, underground rap is also known for its emphasis on artistic creativity and individuality.
+In addition to addressing political and social issues, underground rap is known for its emphasis on artistic creativity and individuality.
 In contrast to mainstream rap, which often follows a formulaic approach, underground rap is more diverse and experimental in its sound and style.
-This allows underground rap artists to express themselves in unique and innovative ways, and to create music that is truly original and authentic.
+This allows underground rap artists to express themselves in unique and innovative ways and to create music that is truly original and authentic.

-Underground rap is an important sub-genre of hip hop that provides a platform for artists to discuss important political and social issues while also challenging mainstream narratives.
-By using their music to express their views and experiences, underground rap artists are able to raise awareness about important issues and to inspire others to take action.
+Underground rap is an important sub-genre of hip hop that provides a platform for artists to discuss important political and social issues while challenging mainstream narratives.
+By using their music to express their views and experiences, underground rap artists can raise awareness about important issues and inspire others to take action.

-The artists who consistently produce conscious rap are largely underground.
-However, mainstream artists are increasingly including elements of conscious hip-hop in their songs.
+The artists who consistently produce conscious rap are largely considered underground.
+However, mainstream artists are increasingly including elements of conscious hip hop in their songs.
 There are hundreds of artists whose music could be described as "political" or who identify as political rappers: see the list of political hip hop artists page for a partial list.